 Observation Hours

-Completion of a minimum of 30 hours of observation of occupational therapy exploration activities (in-person, virtual, or by alternative means to be determined by the program).
-Applicants must provide evidence of the completion of activities.
+- Completion of observation of occupational therapy exploration activities (in-person, virtual, or by alternative means to be determined by the program) is strongly recommended.
+Applicants should provide evidence of the completion of activities within their OTCAS application.

 Application Procedures

-Completion of an admission interview.
-Qualified students will be invited to interview after holistic review of their application materials.
+- Completion of an admission interview.
+Qualified students will be invited to participate in an online interview after a holistic review of their application materials.
 Admission to the program is on a rolling basis.

 Program Accreditation